wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/7-exercise-activity-feed.md

 ## Add the TeamsActivity.Send permission to the Azure AD application

-The Microsoft Graph teamwork endpoint supports modifying the tabs in an existing channel.
-The user that executes the code that calls the tabs endpoint must consent to one of the **TeamsActivity.\*** permissions.
-In this exercise, you'll create tabs using this endpoint, so you need to consent to the permission that enables reading and writing tabs: **TeamsActivity.Send**.
+The Microsoft Graph teamwork endpoint supports sending notifications to users.
+The user that executes the code that calls the endpoint must consent to one of the **TeamsActivity.\*** permissions.
+In this exercise, you'll send the activity notification using the teamwork endpoint and permission, so you need to consent to the permission that enables this: **TeamsActivity.Send**.

 Let's start by adding and pre-consenting this permission for our existing Azure AD application.